Infrared Effects and the Unruh State: Mode functions

 \subsection{Massive Scalar Field in Schwarzschild-de Sitter Spacetime}

-It was shown in the previous section that when there is scattering of the modes of a massless minimally coupled scalar field in 2D due to a delta function potential, the infrared divergences in both the Boulware and Kruskal modes are removed.
+It was shown in the previous section that when there is scattering of the modes of a massless minimally coupled scalar field in 2D due to a delta function potential, the infrared divergences in both the Boulware modes and the Kruskal modes $p_{\w}^b$ are removed.
 This results in the Kruskal modes vanishing at future timelike infinity.
 To see whether these results hold for a more realistic potential, we next consider a massive scalar field in 2D.
 The potential is \be V = m^2 f \;, \ee with $m$ the mass of the field.
 In Schwarzschild-de Sitter spacetime the metric function $f$ is \be f = 1 - \frac{2 M}{r} - H^2 r^2 = -\frac{H^2}{r} (r-r_b) (r - r_c) (r + r_b + r_c) \;, \ee with $M$ the mass of the black hole and $H^2 = \frac{1}{3} \Lambda$, where $\Lambda$ is the cosmological constant.
-The black hole horizon is at $r = r_b$ and the cosmological horizon is at $r = r_c$ with \be M = \frac{r_b r_c (r_b+ r_c)}{2(r_b^2 +r_c^2 + r_b r_c)} \;, \qquad \Lambda = \frac{3}{r_b^2 + r_c^2 + r_b r_c} \;.\ee
+The black hole horizon is at $r = r_b$ and the cosmological horizon is at $r = r_c$.
+The quantities $M$ and $H$ can be written in terms of $r_b$ and $r_c$ with the result \be M = \frac{r_b r_c (r_b+ r_c)}{2(r_b^2 +r_c^2 + r_b r_c)} \;, \qquad H^2 = \frac{1}{r_b^2 + r_c^2 + r_b r_c} \;.\ee Solving the second relation for $r_c$ gives \be r_c = -\frac{r_b}{2} + \frac{1}{H}\sqrt{1 - \frac{3 H^2 r_b^2}{4}} \;. \ee Note that $r_c = 1$ if $r_b = 0$ and that $r_c$ decreases as $r_b$ increases.
+They have the same value when $r_b = \frac{1}{\sqrt{3} \; H}$.

 As expected $f$ vanishes at the black hole and cosmological horizons $r_b$ and $r_c$.
 There is a singularity at $r = 0$ so the spacetime does not extend to negative values of $r$.
 However, the function $f$ also vanishes at $r = -r_b-r_c$.
 It is useful to compute the surface gravities at each of these zeros of $f$.
 If we define them to be positive definite then the results are~\cite{a-t} \bea \kb &=& {\frac{H^2}{2 r_b} } (r_c -r_b ) (r_c + 2r_b ) \;, \\ \nonumber \kc &=& {\frac{H^2}{ 2 r_c} } (r_c -r_b ) (2r_c + r_b ) \;, \\ \nonumber \kn &=& {\frac{H^2} {2(r_c + r_b )} } (2r_c + r_b ) (r_c + 2r_b ) \;. \eea The tortoise coordinate can be written in terms of these surface gravities with the result~\cite{a-t}. \bea r_* (r) & =& {1\over 2\kb} \log {| r-r_b | \over r_c - r_b }- {1\over 2\kc} \log {| r-r_c | \over r_c -r_b} + {1\over 2\kn} \log {| r+r_c + r_b | \over r_c + 2r_b } \\ \nonumber & - & {r_c \over 4r_b \kb } \log{2r_c + r_b \over r_c +2r_b} -{r_b r_c \over 2 ( r_c - r_b )} \log{r_b\over r_c} \;. \eea